Table of Contents

 Relationship issues

 College is an excellent place for students to form new relationships while still maintaining relationships that existed before leaving for school.
 Connections with family, friends, and partners can be a great stress reliever.
 But, if these connections go awry, a student may experience significant stress and anxiety.
-It’s crucial to identify if a relationship is making you feel supported or more stressed out.
+Relationships are the #1 reason students turn to TimelyCare’s peer community for support.
 Stressful relationships can impact academic performance and mental health if a healthy solution can’t be found.

 Post-graduation plans